TheMannu/Git-Github/Basic Command.md

-   echo "cloudweb for my first application" >> README.md git init git status git add README.md # to move the changes in file to staging area git commit -m "first commit" # to move the from staging area to.git directory
+   echo "cloudweb for my first application" >> README.md git init git status git add < FileName > / git add .       # to move the changes in file to staging area git commit -m "first commit" # to move the from staging area to.git directory

    git branch -M main